Colorado Vincentian Volunteers

 What we do

-Volunteers work full time at nonprofits or schools directly serving people living on the margins.
+Volunteers work full time at nonprofits, schools, or healthcare clinics directly serving people living on the margins.

 How we do it

-Together!
-As an intentional community, the volunteers become transformed from the support of one another, staff, and the greater community.
+As an intentional community, volunteers become transformed from the support of one another, staff, and the greater community.

 Land Acknowledgement